 AND RELATED COMMITMENTS

+(000'S)

-Balance at December 31, 2002 Activity in first quarter 2003 Activity in second quarter 2003 \$ 3,021 - -
+Balance at December 31, 2002 \$ 3,021

+Activity in first quarter 2003

+Activity in second quarter 2003

+Activity in third quarter 2003

-Balance at June 30, 2003 \$ 3,021
+Balance at September 30, 2003 \$ 3,021

 The remaining balance in the restructuring reserve is related to the restoration liability for our leased manufacturing facilities.
 This liability will remain in effect through the end of the lease term, including any renewals.
-The Company has exercised its first option to renew the original lease, thereby extending any cash payments to be made for this liability out to 2007.
-The second renewal term, if exercised, would then extend the liability out an additional five years, to 2012
+The Company has exercised its first option to renew the original lease, thereby extending any cash payments to be made for this liability to 2007.
+The second renewal term, if exercised, would then extend the liability an additional five years, to 2012.